 - Show the result to the user.

 At the beginner level, coding is not about memorizing every command.
-It is about learning how to break a problem into smaller steps and then express those steps clearly.
+It is about learning how to break a problem into smaller steps and express those steps clearly.

 Which Programming Language Should You Learn First?